 It was hard to pick and recommend just one blend so I encourage you to try their wellness sampler where you can try several of their mushroom adaptogen blends and decide what to get in a larger size (plus it includes free shipping!).

 The combination of Lion’s Mane and Rhodiola is adaptogenic, so it helps reduce stress throughout the body and it’s great for energy/focus-boosting.
 Lion’s Mane is a mushroom renowned for being a nerve and brain protector and it’s often used to enhance focus and concentration.
 Rhodiola has performance-enhancing properties, often used by athletes to improve energy, capacity, and speed recovery.
-It can provide a quick energy boost before a long drive, a race, or enhanced concentration before a test, but it must be used on a longer-term basis to provide benefit for chronic conditions like fatigue, etc.
+It can provide a quick energy boost before a long drive, a race, or enhanced concentration before a test, but it must be used on a longer-term basis to provide benefits for chronic conditions like fatigue, etc.

 3- Your Super – Golden Mellow (for Immunity Support and Anti-inflammatory Properties)